mminotaki/mminotaki.github.io/content/authors/admin/_index.md

 ## About Me

-I hold a PhD in Computational Chemistry from the Institute of Chemical Research of Catalonia.
-My research focuses on first-principles simulations, machine learning, and data science applied to catalyst design.
-With experience across physics, materials science, and chemistry, I develop predictive models and simulation workflows to accelerate discoveries in theoretical catalysis.
+I hold a PhD in Computational Chemistry from the Institute of Chemical Research of Catalonia (ICIQ), where I conducted my research under the supervision of Prof. Núria López.
+My work focuses on first-principles simulations, machine learning, and data science applied to catalyst design.
+With experience across physics, materials science, and chemistry, I develop predictive models and simulation workflows to accelerate discoveries in catalysis.